edahlgren/accpub/README.md

-This is a preview of a new not-for-profit software company designed to accelerate academic publishing, starting with Computer Science and Natural Language Processing research.
+This is a preview of a new not-for-profit software company designed to <span id="highlight">accelerate academic publishing</span>, starting with Computer Science and Natural Language Processing research.

 [Jump to FAQ](#faq)